KarkaLT/GEIM/README.md

 ## Installation

-1. Clone or download the GoogleEarthImageMerger repository.
+1. Clone or download the GEIM repository.

 2. Make sure you have OpenCV installed on your system.